yourcelf/bleach-allowlist/README.rst

 - ``all_styles``: A list of all CSS properties supported by major browsers.
 - ``standard_styles``: A list of standard (non-vendor-specific) CSS properaties.

-See `bleach_whitelist.py <https://github.com/yourcelf/bleach-whitelist/blob/master/bleach_whitelist/bleach_whitelist.py>`_ for more.
+See `bleach_allowlist.py <https://github.com/yourcelf/bleach-allowlist/blob/master/bleach_allowlist/bleach_allowlist.py>`_ for more.

 Have improvements or lists of tags suitable for other purposes?
 Please send a pull request!
-Let's build a few good task-specific whitelists rather than reinventing these lists every time.
+Let's build a few good task-specific allow-lists rather than reinventing these lists every time.